Dairy-free Butternut Squash Soup

 If you like this butternut squash soup, you will definitely want to try this dairy-free cheesy cauliflower soup recipe or this dairy-free broccoli soup recipe!

-Butternut Squash Soup Prep:
+How to Meal Prep Butternut Squash Soup

 Preparing for this soup may look a little lengthy, but trust me, it’s totally worth it!
 When I first made this soup, it took me so long to get everything prepped.
 The squash had to be peeled and cut, the bacon had to be cooked, the onion had to be chopped, everything had to be pureed….let’s just say it was a lengthy process.